 Originally developed to prevent down mattress and pillow feathers from poking through or blowing away, ticking dates back as early as the eleventh century when the fabric was made with a linen warp and a cotton weft.
 Today, the clean and simple look of striped ticking comes in a variety of colors and is a favorite when creating a “homespun” look to sewing and craft projects.
-We dipped into the lovely variety of ticking available from Fabric.com to use it as the border accent for an easy and casually elegant set of placemats with matching, all-ticking napkins.
+We used it as the border accent for an easy and casually elegant set of placemats with matching, all-ticking napkins.

 To make things fast and easy, we used our own Continuous Bias Binding Tutorial for make all the bias binding for the placemats.
 You could certainly also use traditional bias strips.

-Cutting on the bias adds a pretty candy cane border, but even after the holiday, a diagonal stripe is always a bit more interesting.
+Cutting on the bias adds a pretty candy cane border with a holiday feel, but even after the season is over, a diagonal stripe is always a bit more interesting.

 The large, dinner size napkins have wide hems top and bottom and narrow hems along each side – a more formal hemming style that works well with the heavier (and more absorbent) weight of the ticking.

 The neutral colors we chose work well on a holiday table, but will be just as functional as the seasons change.
 Picking a neutral palette also makes your dinnerware the star.
-Bring out the bold colors or intricate border motifs, either swill tand out beautifully against the classic fabric textures and tones.
+Bring out the bold colors or intricate border motifs, either will stand out beautifully against the classic fabric textures and tones.

-Bundle up a set of four or more with a holiday cookbook, your own special family recipe, or a pretty set of flatware.
-Table linens and accessories are always a welcome gift… and as promised in the series title, these are fast and easy “Gifts in a Jiff.”
+Bundle up a set of four or more with a cookbook, your own special family recipe, or a pretty set of flatware.
+Table linens and accessories are always a welcome gift.
+They are also a quick and easy, beginner-friendly project.

 Sewing Tools You Need

-- Denim needle (recommended for the thick fabric)
+- Denim needle; recommended for the thicker fabrics

 Fabric and Other Supplies

-Supplies shown are for a set of FOUR placemats and FOUR napkins (two in each color combo)
+NOTE: Supplies shown are for a set of FOUR placemats and FOUR napkins (two in each color combo).

-- 1½ yard EACH of TWO 44″+ wide ticking or similar in coordinating colors – each color is for TWO napkins and the bias binding for TWO placemats; we used two 44″ fabrics from the Ticking Stripe collection from Fabric.com: Red (#0267620) and Twill Denim Blue (#0328226)
+- 1½ yard EACH of TWO 44″+ wide ticking or similar in coordinating colors – each color is for TWO napkins and the bias binding for TWO placemats; we originally used two 44″ fabrics from the Ticking Stripe collection from Fabric.com

-- ½ yard EACH of TWO 44″+ wide upholstery weight fabrics in coordinating colors for TWO placemats in each color; we used two 54″ fabrics from the Matelasse collection by Waverly from Fabric.com: Round We Go in Snow (#0314964) and Round We Go in Platinum (#0314965)
+- ½ yard EACH of TWO 44″+ wide upholstery/décor weight fabrics in coordinating colors for TWO placemats in each color

 - All purpose thread to match fabric